assetgraph/assetgraph-builder/README.md

     var myRenderer = function (a0, a1, a2) {return 'Der er ' + a3 + ' i alt, viser nr. ' + a0 + ' til nr. ' + a1;};
     alert(myRenderer(1, 50, 100));

+As the translation files consist of plain JSON, translated values does not have to be strings.
+This enables more advanced features, that you would otherwise have to implement with string concatenation.
+The feature is best explained with an example.
+Let's say we would like to translate certain e-mail folder names, but otherwise default to their real name.
+That could be achieved the following way.

+The translation file:

+    {
+        "FolderName": {
+            "en": {
+                "Inbox" : "Inbox",
+                "Draft" : "Draft",
+                "Sent" : "Sent Mail"
+            },
+            "da": {
+                "Inbox" : "Indbakke",
+                "Draft" : "Kladder",
+                "Trash" : "Sendte e-mails"
+            }
+        }
+    }

+The code translating the e-mail folder names:

+    var folderTranslations = one.tr("FolderName", {
+        "Inbox" : "Inbox",
+        "Draft" : "Draft",
+        "Sent" : "Sent Mail"
+    });

+    return folderTranslations[folderName] || folderName;

+The `one.tr` function call extracts the internationalized `FolderName` structure or uses the provided default.
+Then we look for the folder name in the translation structure, if it is found we return it;
+otherwise we just return the folder name.

 ### HTML i18n syntax ###